Internal Financial Controls (IFC) & ICFR Audit Services

 What this really means for you

-ICFR (Internal Control over Financial Reporting) is about ensuring that:
+ICFR (Internal Control over Financial Reporting) ensures that:

-Lack of clarity in roles, approvals, and processes
+- Lack of clarity in approvals and roles

-Controls only work when they are practical, implemented, and tested.
+Controls only work when they are implemented, tested, and monitored.

 Our Approach